TritonDataCenter/rfd/rfd/0176/README.md

 blocks under certain circumstances.
 Those circumstances will need to change and perhaps there will need to be changes in what is written to the various boot areas.

+### EFI system partition

+This scheme implies that in the face of EFI boot, at least a subset of the disks will need to have an EFI system partition (ESP).
+An EFI system partition is not currently present in any pool because we don't expect to boot from it.
+We would to change the way that disks are partitioned to include a small ESP on each disk and ensure that ZFS does not disable write caching due to the disk being partitioned.

+It may be that we want to always create an ESP, even when not using EFI.
+In this case, the MBR would load a boot loader from the FAT file system in the ESP and the ZFS boot area would not be used.
+If the system switches from BIOS to EFI (perhaps via chassis swap), an EFI boot program in the ESP could just do the right thing.